 The correct toothbrush depends on your age and the current state of your teeth.
 No matter the optimal choice you can find the correct brush for you at Walgreens or King Soopers Pharmacy here in Colorado Springs.

 THOUSANDS OF YEARS AGO, PEOPLE DID NOT HAVE MANY Choices FOR KEEPING THEIR TEETH CLEAN.
-Chewing sticks were used by some peoples, and early toothbrushes had horse hair bristles.
+Chewing sticks were used by some people, and early toothbrushes had horsehair bristles.
 We now have a variety of tools to choose from when it comes to brushing our teeth.
 How are you going to choose the right one for you?
 We have a few suggestions to help you narrow things down.

 How Stiff Are Those Bristles?

 When it comes to cleaning different surfaces around the house, elbow grease is always needed, but leave that idea at the door when it comes to brushing your teeth.
 Too rough of a brushing can cause significant gum tissue damage.
 It’s a huge contributor to gum recession!
 The firmness of the toothbrush bristles also plays a part.
 That’s why we recommend avoiding firm-bristled toothbrushes in favor of ones with soft bristles.

 Early electric toothbrushes didn’t clean teeth as well as manual toothbrushes, but modern electric toothbrushes have lived up to the original concept and sometimes outperform their non-electric equivalents, removing more plaque from hard-to-reach locations.
 Electric toothbrushes can remove up to 21% more plaque than manual toothbrushes, and they can also reduce the risk of gingivitis by 11%!